google/cost-attribution-solution/reactive-governance/README.md

     *Note - Minimum required version v0.14.6.
 Lower terraform versions may not work.*

-### 2. Initial Setup
+## 2. Initial Setup

-1. In local workstation create a new directory to run terraform and store credential file
+1. In local workstation or Cloud Shell, create a new directory to run terraform and store credential file

     ```sh